scality/Zenko/docs/docsource/reference/apis/cloudserver/bucket_operations/delete_bucket_policy.rst

 bucket, the identity must have the DeleteBucketPolicy permissions on the specified bucket and belong to the bucket owner's account to use this operation.

-If you don't have DeleteBucketPolicy permissions, S3 Connector returns a ``403 Access Denied`` error.
-If permissions are correct, but you're not using an identity that belongs to the bucket owner's account, S3 Connector returns a ``405 Method Not Allowed`` error.
+In the absence of DeleteBucketPolicy permissions, Zenko returns a ``403 Access Denied`` error.
+If the permissions are correct, but you are not using an identity that belongs to the bucket owner's account, Zenko returns a ``405 Method Not Allowed`` error.

 .. important::

-   As a security precaution, the root user of the AWS account that owns a bucket can always use this operation, even if the policy explicitly denies the root user the ability to perform this action.
+   The root user of the AWS account that owns a bucket can always use this operation, even if the policy explicitly denies the root user the ability to perform this action.

 For more information about bucket policies, see `Using Bucket Policies and User Policies